 SCOTTISH WEATHER: Your Scotland travel information would not be complete without a mention of the Weather.
 The good news is that we are not known for hurricanes, earthquakes or monsoons, so the Scottish weather is not too extreme.

 On the downside, it can be changeable, with dry spells and rainfall, and you could even experience four seasons in one day.
-A T-shirt, sunglasses, umbrella, and a bag containing a hat, scarf, gloves, 3 fur coats, a snorkel and flippers should do the trick.
+Sunglasses, T-shirt, an umbrella, and a large bag containing a hat, scarf, gloves, 3 fur coats, a snorkel and flippers should do the trick.

 (Just kidding, it’s not THAT bad).
 Have a look at the Four Day Weather Forecast, to check conditions for your destination and arrival date, so you know what to expect.